apollo-elements/apollo-elements/docs/decks/graphql-in-html/slides/23-web-components.md

 <section reveal>

-These are _custom HTML elements_ which you the user define.
+These are _custom HTML elements_ which you, the user, define.

 Web components can have their own HTML templates, methods, events, and properties.